 I personally prefer this tool because it shows the segmentation I can do with each audience type.
-Once I have an audience created for an ad set, I will save it and then use in my ad.
+Once I have an audience created for an ad set, I will save it and then use it in my ad.

-Importing new audience in the ad set is easy.
+Importing a new audience in the ad set is easy.
 Just create the ad set.
 When you get to the CREATE AUDIENCE option, click on OPEN and the audience will get imported to your ad.
 Now make changes to it or add additional preferences as per your liking.

 4.3.
 Searching Relevant Audience through Other Pages

 Let’s say you want to target ‘Fishing enthusiasts.’
 What type of audience interest will you select?
-We have a few options available including
+We have a few options available, including:

 - Pages relevant to fishing